knpuniversity/rest/knpu/episode2/hypermedia-media.rst

 JSON is **not** hypermedia.
 That may seem confusing, because you might be thinking "but didn't we just add links to our JSON - isn't that hypermedia?"
-And that answer is no, because if you read the official JSON specification, all it will talk about is where you curly braces, quotes, colons and commas should go.
+And that answer is no, because if you read the official JSON specification, all it will talk about is where your curly braces, quotes, colons and commas should go.
 JSON is about the structure of the data - it says nothing about what's actually inside of the data.
 So by itself, JSON is just a media type, because there's nothing in there that says where your links should live.